 Modern Slavery and Human Trafficking Statement

-Canary Wharf Group Investment Holdings plc (the “Parent”), is the holding company of the Canary Wharf Group which is the developer of the largest urban regeneration project in Europe and the largest sustainable developer in the UK.
+Canary Wharf Group Investment Holdings plc (the “Parent”), is the holding company of the Canary Wharf Group which is the developer of the largest urban regeneration project in Europe and is committed to turning sustainability ambition into impactful action.

-This statement is made by the Parent on behalf of the subsidiaries listed below which are required to publish an annual modern slavery statement in compliance with Section 54 of the Modern Slavery Act 2015 (the “MSA”):
+This statement is made by the Parent on behalf of the subsidiaries listed below which are required to publish,or have previously adopted,an annual modern slavery statement in compliance with Section 54 of the Modern Slavery Act 2015 (the “MSA”):

 Our Business